videolan/vlc-unity/Assets/VLCUnity/documentation.md

 If you need 32 bit versions, feel free to email us with information regarding your use case at unity@videolabs.io

-In the publisher manifest, make sure the 'InternetClient' capability is enabled so that VLC can access remote streams.
+> In the publisher manifest, make sure the 'InternetClient' capability is enabled so that VLC can access remote streams.

+For Hololens support and HTTPS, be aware that the Hololens device has very few SSL certificate by default.
+This means some HTTPS streams may not work since gnutls cannot find the required certificate.
+You have 2 options:
+1. Install the certificat globally on the device.
+This is a viable option only if you own the distribution (e.g. can install the required certificate on all client's Hololens devices).
+This guide should prove helpful: https://learn.microsoft.com/en-us/hololens/certificate-manager
+2. Ship your game with the required certificate and tell LibVLC to load using `--gnutls-dir-trust=PATH_TO_CERT_FOLDER` where `PATH_TO_CERT_FOLDER` is a folder inside your appx that contains the cert.

+You can export the global certificate from your Windows machine using the certlm.exe app.
+Look for `GlobalSign Root CA` and export the .per.

 ## iOS